Sex and Love Addiction Treatment

 Arrowhead Lodge Recovery is a Residential-Only Rehab for Mature Men | Average Client Age is 45-65

 Arrowhead Lodge Recovery has a very successful Sex and Love Addiction treatment program.

 Sex and Love Addiction is often a co-occurring disorder with other addictions and compulsive behaviors.
 Sex and love-seeking activities can escalate to the point that relationships are negatively affected; careers and finances can be destroyed.

 “Sexual addiction and compulsivity often arise from a background of childhood sexual trauma, neglect, and other forms of abuse.”

 The Arrowhead Lodge Recovery Sex and Love Addiction treatment program utilizes Dr. Patrick Carnes’ Thirty-Task Model to treat men struggling with sexually compulsive behavior.
 Dr. Carnes, PhD, is the founder of the International Institute for Trauma and Addiction Professionals (IITAP).

-Bob will achieve full completion of all modules of the CSAT ® program in summer 2016.
 His clinical behavioral health experience includes detox, inpatient, residential and outpatient.
 Bob combines Mindfulness with evidence based therapy such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing and Dr. Patrick Carnes’ Thirty-Task Model; as well as the spiritual principles of 12-Step work.

 Sex and Love Addictions Often Co-Occur with Other Addictions